-- A free, continuous minibus service from Colwyn Bay train station to the Zoo and back (from 9th April 2017 to 10th September 2017).
+- A free, continuous minibus service from Colwyn Bay train station to the Zoo and back (This service has ended for 2017).
 The Zoo’s minibus has 16 passenger seats and has not been modified for wheelchair access.
 We do not recommend the minibus service to wheelchair users.

 Main Entrance Facilities